bryophyta/bryophyta/README.md

-## Articles/explainers
+## Writing
-* [Notes on generating combinations in JavaScript](https://github.com/bryophyta/social-learning-models/blob/main/notes_on_combinations.md).
-More or less what it sounds like!
-Some notes on different approaches to generating unique and exhaustive combinations of elements (with repetition) in JavaScript.
-Something I've found useful when generating lists of strategies for game-theoretic models.
+* [Notes on generating combinations in JavaScript](https://www.peterfaulconbridge.com/posts/notes_on_combinations/).
+Three methods for generating all of the unique combinations of a set of elements, alongside a little discussion of decision theory.
-* [Fruchterman-Reingold demonstration](https://www.peterfaulconbridge.com/portfolio/projects/f-r-demo/) (webpage).
-A short visual, non-technical, and hopefully intuitive explanation of the principles behind the Fruchterman-Reingold algorithm for drawing nodes on a network graph.
+* [Using jless to explore complex json files](https://www.peterfaulconbridge.com/posts/jless/).
+Navigating quickly through large json files from the command line, without getting lost.
+* [Using jq with jless](https://www.peterfaulconbridge.com/posts/jq-with-jless/).
+Some tips for using jless to generate jq filters.

+[The markdown source for these posts](https://github.com/bryophyta/bryophyta.github.io/tree/main/posts) is also available if preferred.
+PRs welcome!

 ## Annotated notebooks
 * [Urn-based signalling](https://github.com/bryophyta/social-learning-models/blob/main/signal_learning_game.ipynb).
 Learning signalling strategies for two-player signalling game using a simple form of reinforcement learning.
 Adapted from the model described by Argiento et al. (2009) 'Learning to Signal: Analysis of a micro-level reinforcement model'.